 Q12.
 What if I decide against having an Ultrasound during my Midwife consultation?

 Should a Mother elect against an Ultrasound, her wishes will be respected and I’ll continue to render a quality Midwifery consultation, appropriate to gestation.
-The consultation will be concluded with a physical examination and auscultation of her Baby’s Fetal Heart Rate in line with Queensland Health Guidelines.
+The consultation will be concluded with a physical examination and auscultation of her Baby’s Fetal Heart Rate in line with Queensland Clinical Guidelines.

-Q14.
+Q13.
 Where are consultations performed?

-c.
+b.
 Home Consultations – Monday to Saturday.

 © Midwifems.
 All rights reserved.
 Privacy Statement & Disclaimer.